 It depends.
 Many states require that there must be reasonable suspicion to test an employee, and employers that have not complied with this requirement have been successfully sued.
-However, state laws vary, and in some states, private employers are permitted to randomly test their employees, even without reasonable suspicion, as long as advance notice is given ⚖.
-Courts have generally held that no suspicion is needed to randomly test current employees in jobs that pose a serious risk of human injury or property damage.
+However, state laws vary, and in some states, private employers are permitted to randomly test their employees, even without reasonable suspicion, as long as advance notice is given back to top

 Urine is the most common specimen used to test for drugs, but blood, breath, or other specimens can be used as well.
 Hair may also be used to test for drugs.
 Hair testing is growing in popularity and has been accepted by courts as a permissible way to test for drugs.
 Drug residue remains in hair for a much longer period of time than it does in urine or blood.